HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Then again, maybe that is not so ironic.
 For also in the present, after BoJack agreed to sign the paper releasing himself from the show, Angela reveals that her speech in the '90s threatening BoJack with a dead career was a bluff.
 Her job would have been on the line if BoJack left the show, implying that had BoJack decided to stand by Kazazz, the network would have yielded (this means that the network might have consequently defended Kazazz in the media or simply given him a long leave with pay).

 So, Angela is truly quite the angel in the episode, then.
-Our angel, at least, giving us angel lessons.
+Our angel, at least, giving us (the audience) angel lessons.
 Telling BoJack this, as well as the fact that he wasn't exactly left without a choice during that day, has led us to think that maybe it was this betrayal of his that started his life of guilt and gave him a deadened heart that would find it easy to perpetrate those other sins (Vulture thinks so), inclusive of all the hurtful words that came out of his mouth that decorated all of his dialogues in BH.
 Fortunately for BoJack, though, Angela has the soul to admit that she and him are the same (oh, a companion!).

-While all the other main characters of BH seem in this episode to be at a turning point moving towards better lives (even Diane [Alison Brie], who's moving to Democrat Houston in Republican Texas, about which move she jokes that it'd then be hard to get an abortion), it seems that BoJack's hell is the only one only starting to get worse, if it hasn't gotten worse already.
+While all the other main characters of BH seem in this episode to be at a turning point―moving toward better lives (even Diane [Alison Brie], who's moving to Democrat Houston in Republican Texas, about which move she jokes that it'd be hard to get an abortion then)―, it seems that BoJack's hell is the one only starting to get worse, if it hasn't gotten worse already.